 - Start with a small property – maybe an affordable investment – and leverage into something bigger down the track once you can afford more.

 How to save $10k towards a house deposit in 2018:

-- Chat to a uno expert about your options for buying a house this year
+- Book in a quick call with our customer care team about your options for buying a house this year

 - If you’re interested in investing, read more articles on our blog.

 *not his real nameThis information is general in nature and you should always seek professional advice when making financial decisions.This information in this article is general only and does not take into account your individual circumstances.
 It should not be relied upon to make any financial decisions.
 UNO can’t make a recommendation until we complete an assessment of your requirements and objectives and your financial position.
 Interest rates, and other product information included in this article, are subject to change at any time at the complete discretion of each lender.